Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 Self-service live stream production software like EventMobi Studio makes it easy to produce professional-quality live streams right in your browser.

-Fully integrated with your event platform, the Studio lets you set up your live stream session in just a few clicks.
+Fully integrated with your event platform, the Studio lets you put together your live stream session in just a few clicks.
 The platform sets up your RTMP streaming connection for you, so you don’t have to worry about copying and pasting URLs into a third-party application.
 At the same time, you maintain full control over the entire look and feel of your show.
 Need to juggle multiple speakers and add visual effects?
 Just toggle simple buttons on and off.
-Everything is designed in an easy-to-understand visual format, so you don’t need any technical expertise.
+Everything is designed in an easy-to-understand visual format, so you don’t need any technical expertise to run a successful virtual conference.

-12 Virtual Event Best Practices for TV-Level Production
+12 Virtual Conference Best Practices for TV-Level Production

 In a recent EventMobi webinar, Live Streaming Made Easy: How to Create On-Brand and On-Budget Virtual Events, we explained how self-service live stream production works — and we covered several fundamental live streaming best practices.